External Ids for SYT1 Gene

 GeneCards Summary for SYT1 Gene

 SYT1 (Synaptotagmin I) is a Protein Coding gene.
-Diseases associated with SYT1 include mast cell disease.
-Among its related pathways are Disease and Transmission across Chemical Synapses.
-GO annotations related to this gene include calcium ion binding and phospholipid binding.
+Diseases associated with SYT1 include sarcoma, synovial and diarrhea 1, secretory chloride, congenital.
+Among its related pathways are Infectious disease and Neuroscience.
+GO annotations related to this gene include calcium ion binding and transporter activity.
 An important paralog of this gene is SYT5.

 UniProtKB/Swiss-Prot for SYT1 Gene

 May have a regulatory role in the membrane interactions during trafficking of synaptic vesicles at the active zone of the synapse.
 It binds acidic phospholipids with a specificity that requires the presence of both an acidic head group and a diacyl backbone.
 A Ca(2+)-dependent interaction between synaptotagmin and putative receptors for activated protein kinase C has also been reported.
-It can bind to at least three additional proteins in a Ca(2+)-independent manner; these are neurexins, syntaxin and AP2
+It can bind to at least three additional proteins in a Ca(2+)-independent manner; these are neurexins, syntaxin and AP2.
+Plays a role in dendrite formation by melanocytes (PubMed:23999003).